Medical roles at Starship

 Starship hospital is a tertiary children's hospital providing general, subspecialty and acute medical care.

-Subspecialty services at Starship include cardiology, respiratory, oncology, neurology, endocrinology, infectious diseases, immunology, gastroenterology, metabolic, renal, rheumatology, child liaison psychiatry and child protection services.
+Subspecialty services at Starship include cardiology, respiratory, oncology, neurology, endocrinology, infectious diseases, immunology, gastroenterology, metabolic, renal, rheumatology, dermatology, anaesthesia, radiology, child liaison psychiatry and child protection services.

-Weekly grand round and paediatric updates are broadcast from Starship throughout New Zealand providing both interesting and up to date information for paediatricians and trainees.
+Weekly grand round and paediatric update seminars are broadcast from Starship throughout New Zealand providing both interesting and up to date information for paediatricians and trainees.
 In addition there is weekly teaching provided for house officers and registrars not attending FRACP teaching.
+We offer high fidelity simulation training on the wards and in several departments.

 Overall, Starship provides an interesting and supportive learning environment for doctors interested in learning more about or pursuing a career in paediatrics.